severin617/IMPRS-course2021/README.md

 # IMPRS-course2021
-This is an awesome course
+This is an awesome course!